 Preamble Puncturing

-802.11ax defined preamble puncturing, creating PPDUs for which only part of the full spectrum was used during transmission (creating “holes” in the spectrum).
-P802.11be has added a number of additional preamble puncturing modes and also allows its use for transmissions to a single user (whereas 802.11ax only defined preamble puncturing for OFDMA transmissions).
+IEEE 802.11ax defined preamble puncturing, creating PPDUs for which only part of the full spectrum was used during transmission (creating “holes” in the spectrum).
+P802.11be has added a number of additional preamble puncturing modes and also allows its use for transmissions to a single user (whereas IEEE 802.11ax only defined preamble puncturing for OFDMA transmissions).

 In a downlink transmission, an AP may choose to not populate certain sub-channels of its 80, 160 or 320 MHz channel bandwidth if it finds the sub-channels busy.
 In the EHT-STF, EHT-LTF and data field that are transmitted in EHT format, this is performed by only assigning the free sub-channels to users.
 The L-STF, L-LTF, L-SIG, RL-SIG, and EHT-SIG and U-SIG preamble fields are transmitted in legacy mode and utilize the technique termed Preamble Puncturing to not transmit preamble fields in the corresponding 20 MHz sub-channels.